siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 006 Curl Preserves Flow.md

 flow turns or reorganizes in space in more complex ways.
 Furthermore, it leaves zeros where they are and adds no new spatial structure.

+Nor is it enough to say that the whole pattern is simply translated.
+That would already require an imposed drift carrying the pattern through space.
+The present question is narrower and more primitive: what local reorganization of the field itself preserves source-free continuity without importing such extra structure?

 If the evolution of $\mathbf{F}$ is written as the gradient of some field
 $\phi$,